 Best Spinners For Trout

-- Blue Fox Spinner – My go-to spinner for most conditions.
-Check it out at Amazon or at FishUSA
+- Blue Fox Spinner – This is my go-to spinner for most conditions.

 - Blue Fox Flash Spinner – Good for faster retrieves and deeper water – Get it at Bass Pro Shops, or at FishUSA, or at Amazon.

 - Panther Martin Spinners are a favorite among river anglers and they have many great colors to choose from.
-You can check it out at Bass Pro Shops
+You can check it out at Fishusa.com or Bass Pro Shops